syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

 ![](Chart-Series_images/Chart-Series_img155.jpeg)

-> Note: You need to set ChartControl.Indexed property to true for the above setting to be effective.
+N> You need to set ChartControl.Indexed property to true for the above setting to be effective.

 {% highlight c# %}